-Computer application software runs on top of a computer's OS (eg Windows, Linux, iOS or Android) and supports a specific application, eg word processing, serving music from a library on a computer to a wireless audio system, or flying a remote-controlled drone using a mobile device, via WiFi.
+Computer application software runs on top of a computer's OS (eg Windows, Linux, iOS or Android) and supports a specific application, for example word processing, playing music, or flying a remote-controlled drone.

 I²C / I2C

 I²C (Inter-Integrated Circuit), pronounced I-squared-C, is a multi-master, multi-slave serial chip bus invented by Philips Semiconductor (now NXP Semiconductors).
 It is typically used for attaching lower-speed peripheral ICs to processors and microcontrollers for short-distance, intra-board communications.

 Alternatively I²C is spelled I2C (pronounced I-two-C) or IIC (pronounced I-I-C).

 Also referred to as a Operational Concept Document (OCD), a Requirements Specification, developed in conjunction with the customer for whom a product is being developed, discloses, primarily to the engineering team, industrial designers, project managers and other involved persons, the concept that binds the development together.
 It attempts to answer the questions: